bitcraze/bitcraze-website/src/development/contribute/index.md

 The main documentation of this website is handled in its own repository on our [our github](https://github.com/bitcraze/bitcraze-website), so submit a pull request for your improvements.

-The more detailed [repository documentation](/documentation/repository/) is hosted on this website but its source exists in the doc folders of the [repos on github](https://github.com/bitcraze) of which we also have several tips and tricks.
+The more detailed [repository documentation](/documentation/repository/) is hosted on this website but its source exists in the doc folders of the [repos on github](https://github.com/bitcraze) of which we also have some guidelines to keep in mind.

  {% inline_button Repository Documentation Guidelines ; /development/contribute/repo-doc-guidelines/ %}